quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part22_13.4_Further_Re.md

 #### Concept: CTMC Diagram for M/M/1 with Finite Capacity

-Background context: Consider an M/M/1 queue system with finite capacity \(N\).
+Background context: Consider an M/M/1 queue system with finite capacity $N $.
 This means there is one server, customers arrive according to a Poisson process, and service times are exponentially distributed.
-When the number of jobs in the system reaches \(N\), no more jobs can be admitted.
+When the number of jobs in the system reaches $ N$, no more jobs can be admitted.

 :p Draw the CTMC for this system.
 ??x
-To draw the Continuous-Time Markov Chain (CTMC) diagram for an M/M/1 queue with finite capacity \(N\):
+To draw the Continuous-Time Markov Chain (CTMC) diagram for an M/M/1 queue with finite capacity $N$:

-- The states represent the number of jobs in the system, ranging from 0 to \(N\).
+- The states represent the number of jobs in the system, ranging from 0 to $N$.
 - Transitions occur when a job arrives or is completed by the server.
-- Arrival transitions happen at rate \(\lambda\) and only increase state if the current state is less than \(N\).
+- Arrival transitions happen at rate $\lambda $ and only increase state if the current state is less than$N$.
-- Service transitions occur at rate \(\mu\) and always decrease the state.
+- Service transitions occur at rate $\mu$ and always decrease the state.

 The CTMC diagram looks like this: